jjprevite/learning/startup.md

 - [X] Build MERN app skeleton

 ## Notes

+#### December 31st, 2017
+- worked on app.
+Spent about an hour or so learning how to use React Router.
+I was successful but the the form is now broken and making post requests to the database is not working correctly.
+Felt frustrated but will push through it tomorrow.

 #### December 27th, 2017
 - worked on updating the form to have all the fields needed for the apps.